msinnl/msinnl.github.io-src/content/pages/publications.md

 **Journal Articles**

+*  M. Fischetti, I. Ljubic, M. Monaci and M. Sinnl, A new general-purpose algorithm for mixed-integer bilevel linear programs. *Operations Research*, 2017, to appear, [(technical report)][11]
 *  F. Furini, I. Ljubic and M. Sinnl, An Effective Dynamic Programming Algorithm for the Minimum-Cost Maximal Knapsack Packing, *European Journal of Operational Research*, 2017, to appear  [(technical report)][8]
 *  M. Leitner, I. Ljubic, J.J.
 Salzar-Gonzalez and M. Sinnl, An Algorithmic Framework for the Exact Solution of Tree-Star Problems, *European Journal of Operational Research*, 2017, to appear [(technical report)][16]
 *  E. Alvarez-Miranda and M. Sinnl, Lagrangian and Branch-and-Cut Approaches for Upgrading Spanning Tree Problems. *Computers and Operations Research*, 2017, to appear [(technical report)][14]